-During Cretan War (1645 – 1669) in March 1648, around 10 000 Venetian soldiers led by General Leonardo Foscolo, along with numerous Croats led by monk Stjepan Sorić, Vuk Mandušić and brothers Janko and Šimun Marjanović, besieged Klis, which was defended by a thousand Turks.
+During the Cretan War (1645 – 1669) in March 1648, around 10 000 Venetian soldiers led by General Leonardo Foscolo, along with numerous Croats led by monk Stjepan Sorić, Vuk Mandušić and brothers Janko and Šimun Marjanović, besieged Klis, which was defended by a thousand Ottomans.

-After ten days of bloody battles, during which certain defense positions of Klis were repeatedly won and lost, Turks surrendered on 31 March and handed over Klis.
-Terms of surrender were agreed by which Venetian army would let Turks freely depart from Klis.
-When Ottomans were coming out of the Fortress, wounded Ahmed-aga (Mustafa) Baraković, known to local population by his cruelty, was threatening with revenge for the suffered defeat.
+After ten days of bloody battles, during which certain defence positions of Klis were repeatedly won and lost, Ottomans surrendered on 31 March and handed over Klis.
+Terms of surrender were agreed by which the Venetian army would let Ottomans freely depart from Klis.
+When Ottomans were coming out of the fortress, wounded Ahmed-aga (Mustafa) Baraković, known to local population by his cruelty, was threatening with revenge for the suffered defeat.
 That provoked Poljica warriors who then killed him and his escort, thereby breaking terms of surrender.
-That was used by Vlachs, Venetian soldiers, German and Albanian mercenaries to robb and kill over two hundred Ottomans who had already surrendered.
+That was used by Vlachs, Venetian soldiers, German and Albanian mercenaries to rob and kill over two hundred Ottomans who had already surrendered.

 Prominent and acclaimed warriors Stjepan Sorić, Stojan and Ilija Janković, Petar and Ilija Smiljanić and Vuk Mandušić took part in the Cretan War and in the battles under Klis.
-Stjepan Sorić was leader of Uskoks, he distinguished in many battles with Ottomans for liberation of Lika.
+Stjepan Sorić was leader of Uskoks, he distinguished in many battles against Ottomans for liberation of Lika.
 He and his Uskoks participated in the liberation of Klis in 1648.
-He died in battle against Ottomans, fighting to the end with a saber in his hand.
-He fell "as a man who fights for faith and freedom".
+He died in the battle against Ottomans, fighting to the end with a sabre in his hand.
+He fell "as a man who fights for the faith and freedom".
 Stjepan Sorić was celebrated in many folk songs.
-Stojan Janković was lord of Ravni Kotari in Venetian service and was one of Croat leaders during the liberation of Klis in 1648.
+Stojan Janković was the lord of Ravni Kotari in Venetian service and was one of Croat leaders during the liberation of Klis in 1648.
 He died in 1687.
-During the Cretan War, Ilija Smiljanić was an uskok commanding officer in the Klis bettles, and he died in 1654.
+During the Cretan War, Ilija Smiljanić was an uskok commanding officer in the Klis battles, and he died in 1654.

-Conquering of Klis was Venetians greatest achievement in the Cretan War.
+Conquering of Klis was the Venetians greatest achievement in the Cretan War.
 They celebrated it by tolling bells of all churches in Venice, shooting of cannons and solemn "Te Deum" in St. Mark cathedral in Venice.
-Under Venetian rule, the whole area was organized as a special military administrative district with headquarters in Klis, which was administered by provveditore (eng. governor).
+Under the Venetian rule, the whole area was organized as a special military administrative district with headquarters in Klis, which was administered by proveditor.